Kentik - Network Observability

 Visualizing and Mapping Network Topologies

-After network management software identifies the devices on a network and their relationships to each other, it can generate visualizations to represent the topology.
-Typically, visualizations include labels that identify each node based on data like its hostname or IP address.
+After network management software identifies the devices on a network and their relationships to each other, it can generate visualizations to represent that topology.
+Typically, visualizations include labels identifying each node based on data like its hostname or IP address.
 They also include paths representing the network links that exist between devices.

-Having a visual representation of a network’s layout—a network diagram or network map—can be extremely beneficial for network administrators for several reasons:
+Having a visual representation of a network’s layout—a network topology diagram or network topology map—can be highly beneficial for network administrators for several reasons:

-• Visualization: Network maps visually represent the network’s structure, making it easier for administrators to understand and analyze the network’s design, connections, and dependencies.
+• Visualization: Network maps visually represent the network’s structure, making it easier for administrators to understand and analyze a network’s design, connections, and dependencies.

 • Troubleshooting: Network diagrams can help administrators quickly identify issues, locate affected devices or connections, and determine the best action to resolve problems.